SojjaDDev/structured-RESTful-API/README.md

 ---

-**Note**: This is a learning project demonstrating advanced Express.js application development with MySQL and JWT authentication.
+**Note**: This is a learning project demonstrating advanced Express.js application development with JWT authentication.
 Perfect for backend development portfolios!